maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

     300 A=2
     310 ON A GOTO 400,500,600
-    400 STOP
-    500 BYE
+    400 PRINT "A IS 1"
+    500 PRINT "A IS 2"
+    600 PRINT "A IS 3"
-    600 END
+    700 END

-This program will perform a `STOP`, `BYE` or `END` depending on the value in the numeric variable `A`.
-Line 10 assigns the value 2 to A, so the program will perform `BYE`.
+This program will print a `A IS 1`, `2` or `3` depending on the value in the numeric variable `A`.
+Line 10 assigns the value 2 to A, so the program will perform  `A IS 2`.

 #### Variations: